Effect-TS/effect/packages/platform/README.md

 ## RequestInit Options

-You can customize the `HttpClient` by passing `RequestInit` options to configure aspects of the HTTP requests, such as credentials, headers, and more.
+You can customize the `FetchHttpClient` by passing `RequestInit` options to configure aspects of the HTTP requests, such as credentials, headers, and more.

-In this example, we customize the `HttpClient` to include credentials with every request:
+In this example, we customize the `FetchHttpClient` to include credentials with every request:

 ```ts
 import { FetchHttpClient, HttpClient } from "@effect/platform"